getsentry/sentry-javascript/docs/sourcemaps.rst

     While the recommended solution is to upload your source artifacts to Sentry, sometimes its nescessary to allow communication from Sentry's internal IPs.
-To work around this you can whitelist our :doc:`IP Ranges <../../ip-ranges>`.
+For more information on Sentry's public IPs, see :ref:`ip-ranges`.